Skip to Content

 cake mix gingerbread men

-Thaw in your fridge overnight and bake the next day or month.
-If you make all or some of these and have leftovers you will want to keep them in an airtight container so they don’t dry out.
+If you make all or some of these and have leftovers you will want to keep them in an airtight container, just like we do with our cake mix gingerbread muffins.
 Small plastic containers are fine but I once again prefer freezer bags.
 That way you can suck all the air out so they stay fresh longer.
+Placing a small piece of bread in there will keep them chewy too.

 Always keep leftover cookies on your countertop, never the fridge.
 They will get too hard if cooled.
 Want a softer version?
 Try our zucchini gingerbread loaf recipe too.

-Homemade gingerbread dough recipe so you can make and decorate gingerbread men or cookies at home at Christmas time.
+Easy homemade gingerbread dough with molasses recipe so you can make and decorate gingerbread men or cookies at home at Christmas time.
 Fun kids activity.

 Ingredients